haruosuz/mgsa/references/mgsa.tools.md

 Haida Liu # 1, Geyi Zhu # 1, Lijuan Chen 2, Hui Ye 3, Yunhua Zhang 4, Guomin Han 5 6
 https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-025-12162-z
 https://pmc.ncbi.nlm.nih.gov/articles/PMC12553261/
+Predicting microbial physiological traits from genomes is a rapidly developing field.
+Various genomic features, such as codon usage [13], GC content [14], k-mer distributions [15], CRISPR-Cas content [16], and protein domain frequencies [17, 18], have been combined with multiple machine learning models (e.g., Random Forest, Support Vector Machines, Convolutional Neural Networks) and proven effective for predicting phenotypes like pH preference [19], oxygen requirements [20], growth rate (minimal doubling time) [13], and growth temperature [15].
+For instance, tools based on codon usage bias, such as gRodon [13] and its improved hybrid version Phydon [21], can accurately estimate growth rates and have been used to predict this trait for as many as 111,349 microbial species.

 ###